-Beyond the basic classifications, zoning overlays and sub-categories can further complicate matters.
-These specialized adjustments may address concerns such as past preservation, environmental sustainability, or infrastructure enhancement.
-Consider the implications: a historic overlay could restrict renovations to certain materials or styles,while environmental zoning might impose limits related to green space preservation.
-Below is a quick overview of commonly encountered zoning categories and their common implications:
+Beyond the basic classifications, zoning regulations overlays and sub-categories can further complicate matters.
+These specialized zoning regulations adjustments may address concerns such as historic preservation, environmental sustainability, or infrastructure enhancement.
+Consider the implications: a historic overlay within zoning regulations could restrict renovations to certain materials or styles, while environmental zoning regulations might impose limits related to green space preservation.
+Below is a quick overview of commonly encountered zoning regulations categories and their common implications:

 Residential | Homes, apartments | Density limits, noise policies |